awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 When you use the `get-recommendations` or `get-personalized-ranking` operations, apply a filter by passing the `filter-arn` and any filter values as parameters\.

 The following is an example of the `get-recommendations` operation\.
-Replace `Campaign ARN` with the Amazon Resource Name \(ARN\) of your campaign, `User ID` with the ID of the user that you are getting recommendations for, and `Filter ARN` with the ARN of your filter\.
+Replace `Campaign ARN` with the Amazon Resource Name \(ARN\) of your campaign `User ID` with the ID of the user that you are getting recommendations for, and `Filter ARN` with the ARN of your filter\.
+If you're getting recommendations from a recommender instead of a campaign, use `--recommender-arn` instead of `--campaign-arn` and provide the ARN for the recommender\.

 If your expression has any parameters, include the `filter-values` object\.
 For each parameter in your filter expression, provide the parameter name \(case sensitive\) and the values\.
 For example, if your filter expression has a `$GENRE` parameter, provide *"GENRE"* as the key, and a genre or genres, such as `"Comedy"`, as the value\.
 Separate multiple values with a comma\.
 For example, `"\"comedy\",\"drama\",\"horror"\"`\.